 A 17-year-old boy was stabbed on a 142 bus last Tuesday in an incident police are calling “terrifying” but isolated.

-Police were called to the scene on Wilmslow road – known commonly as Curry Mile – just after 4pm.
+Police were called to the scene on Wilmslow Road – known commonly as the Curry Mile – just after 4pm.
 The victim was taken to hospital with serious, but not life-threatening, injuries.